MDFahimAnjum/MDFahimAnjum.github.io/_pages/about.md

 <h1>About Me</h1>

 <h2>Education</h2>
 I hold a Ph.D. in Electrical and Computer Engineering from the University of Iowa, where I specialized in decoding brain signals (EEG, LFP) in Parkinson’s disease and analyzing neural pathways using Control theory.
 My research led to innovative features for accurate brain decoding, with a patent pending on Parkinson’s diagnosis via EEG data.
-I was honored to receive the Graduate College Post-comprehensive Research Fellowship and was featured in the ‘Dare to Discover Campaign’ for my work.
+I was honored to receive the Graduate College Post-comprehensive Research <a href="https://mdfahimanjum.github.io//#awards">Fellowship</a> and was featured in the ‘Dare to Discover Campaign’ <a href="https://mdfahimanjum.github.io//#awards">Dare to Discover Campaign</a> for my work.

 Currently, I’m a postdoctoral scholar at Little Lab, UCSF, where I focus on developing adaptive Deep Brain Stimulation to restore normal sleep patterns in Parkinson’s patients.
-In 2021, I received the Computational Innovator Fellowship Grant from UCSF.
+In 2021, I received the Computational Innovator <a href="https://mdfahimanjum.github.io//#awards">Fellowship Grant</a> from UCSF.

 <h2>Expertise</h2>
-Brain signal decoding, signal processing, computational models, machine learning, and control theory, LLM, Statistical models
+Brain signal decoding, Signal processing, Computational models, Machine learning, Control theory, LLM, Generative Models, Statistical models

 <h2>Hobbies</h2>
-Playing musical instruments, reading, skiing, and PC gaming.
+Playing musical instruments, skiing, and hiking.

 <div id="projects"></div>
 <hr style="height:1px; border:none; color:#333; background-color:#333;" />